How Does a Resume Parser Become More Powerful with Taxonomy?

 There are three types of skills:

-i) Operational Skills- You can judge the expertise of the candidates through these skills.
+i) Operational Skills- You can judge the candidates' expertise through these skills.
 These skills are considered while searching for the right fit.

 ii) Soft Skills- These include communication, strategic planning, which are assessed while interviewing.

-iii) Behavioral Skills- These include core values, ethical values of candidates, which are assessed during the interview.
+iii) Behavioral Skills- These include candidates' core values and ethical values, which are assessed during the interview.

 b) Skill- An ability of the candidate to do a specific job.

-c) Ontology- It provides the information of the field from where the skill belongs.
+c) Ontology- It provides information on the field from where the skill belongs.

 d) Alias- Synonyms of the skill.